MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource-script-file.md

 1. Highlight the file, then select the drop-down arrow on the **Open** button (on the right side of the button).

-1. Choose **Open With** from the drop-down menu.

-1. In the **Open With** dialog box, select **Source Code (Text) Editor**.
+1. Choose **Open With** from the drop-down menu and select **Source Code (Text) Editor**.

 1. From the **Open As** drop-down list, select **Text**.

    The resource opens in the **Source Code** editor.

 > [!TIP]
-> A shortcut is to right-click the .rc file in **Solution Explorer**, choose **Open with...** and select **Source Code (Text) Editor**.
+> A shortcut here is to right-click the .rc file in **Solution Explorer**, choose **Open with...** and select **Source Code (Text) Editor**.

+## Resources

+You can create a resource as a new default resource (a resource that isn't based on a template) or as a resource patterned after a template.

+When you create a new resource, Visual C++ assigns a unique name to it, for example, `IDD_Dialog1`.
+You can customize this resource ID by editing the properties for the resource either in the associated resource editor or in the [Properties Window](/visualstudio/ide/reference/properties-window).

+> [!NOTE]
+> Don't specify a resource name or ID that is reserved by Visual Studio.
+Reserved names are DESIGNINFO, HWB, and TEXTINCLUDE, and the reserved ID is 255.

+### To create a resource

+You can create a new resource using the following:

+- In **Resource View**, select your .rc file, then use **Edit** > **Add Resource** and choose the type of resource to add to your project.

+   > [!TIP]
+   > You can also right-click the .rc file in **Resource View** and choose **Add Resource** from the shortcut menu.

+- In **Solution Explorer**, right-click the project folder, select **Add** > **Add Resource** and choose the type of resource to add to your project.

+   > [!NOTE]
+   > If you don't already have an .rc file in your project, this step will create one.
+You can then repeat this step to add specific resource types to the new .rc file.

+- In [Class View](/visualstudio/ide/viewing-the-structure-of-code), right-click the class, select **Add** > **Add Resource** and choose the type of resource to add to your project.

+- In the **Project** menu, select **Add Resource**.

 ### To add MFC support

 Normally, if you build a Microsoft Foundation Class (MFC) application for Windows using the [MFC application wizard](../mfc/reference/mfc-application-wizard.md), the wizard generates a basic set of files (including a resource script (.rc) file) that contains core features of the MFC.
-However, when editing an .rc file for a Windows application not based on MFC, the following MFC features aren't available:

-Some features specific to MFC include MFC code wizards, menu prompt strings, list contents for combo box controls, and ActiveX control hosting.
+However, when editing an .rc file for a Windows application not based on MFC, the following MFC-specific features aren't available: MFC code wizards, menu prompt strings, list contents for combo box controls, and ActiveX control hosting.

 To add MFC support to a resource script file: